How to thrive in the post cookie world [2023]

 In recent trials, Google claimed to be able to achieve 85% accuracy of ad targeting when using cookies for online advertising and retargeting.

-In order for the entire industry to get involved in these kinds of studies, Google has encouraged the rest of the advertising technology market to participate in similar experiments.
+For the entire industry to get involved in these kinds of studies, Google has encouraged the rest of the advertising technology market to participate in similar experiments.

 It’s likely these methods will continue to be discussed or perhaps argued even further once decentralization evolves.